karttur/arduino/_posts/2021/2021-08-01-module-ise-pasco.markdown

 ### Introduction

 Ion Selective Electrodes (ISE) from [Pasco](https://www.pasco.com) for Arduino.
-These ISE are sold in Sweden by [Sagitta]().
-All sensor fit the coaxial (BNC) connector that comes witch Pasco's pH-meter.
+These ISE are sold in Sweden by [Sagitta](https://www.sagitta.se).
+All sensor fit the coaxial (BNC) connector that comes with Pasco's pH-meter.

 All prices are give excluding VAt.